 Reason 1 – Loose, Faulty, or Missing Gas Cap

 A loose, faulty, or missing gas cap sends an error message to the car’s computer.
 The check engine light comes on due to the report of a leak in the vapour recovery system, which is part of your car’s emissions.

 Check to make sure your gas cap is tight as this could easily fix the problem.
 It may take some time before the system recognizes that there is no more vapour leak, but your engine light will eventually turn off.

 Reason 2 – Spark Plugs and Wires

 A worn or damaged spark plug can send a check engine error to your car’s system.
 Additionally, wires that have developed cracks can allow bursts of electricity to escape and thereby cause your electrical system to send an error to the computer.

 To remedy this situation, check your spark plugs and wires carefully.
 With your engine off, remove your spark plugs and check for wear.
 Evaluate your wires, and look for any tiny cracks and holes.
 If you notice any damage, it may be time to replace your spark plugs or wires.

 Reason 3 – Oxygen Sensor

-The oxygen sensor is located in your vehicle’s emission system and will send an alert to your car’s computer if faulty.
-Depending on the year, make, and model of your vehicle, you may have multiple oxygen sensors in your system.
+The oxygen sensor is located in your vehicle’s emission system and if faulty will send an alert to your car’s computer.
+Depending on the year, make, and model of your vehicle, it may have multiple oxygen sensors in its system.